16-year-old girls knocked down, killed on Rome street

 23 Dicembre 2019

-Rome, December 23 - The 20-year-old son of Italian director Paolo Genovese is under investigation for vehicular homicide after allegedly running down and hitting two 16-year-old girls on a busy Rome street at the weekend.
+Rome, December 23 - The 20-year-old son of Italian director Paolo Genovese is under investigation for vehicular homicide after allegedly running down and killing two 16-year-old girls on a busy Rome street at the weekend.
 The girls were named as Camilla Romagnoli and Gaia Vonfreymann.
 The driver, Pietro Genovese, reportedly tested positive for drugs and alcohol after the crash.
+Autopsy results Monday showed the car caved in the girls' skulls, killing them instantly.
+Other fractures were found, but no sign of their being hit or dragged by other vehicles, contradicting eye witness reports.

 LE RUBRICHE